What is a somatic narcissist?

 They are obsessed with how they look and think you should be too.
-Somatic narcissists specifically use their good looks for manipulation and think they entitle them to privilege above others (4).
+They specifically use their good looks for manipulation and think they entitle them to privilege above others (4).

 A somatic narcissist will over-value and spend a lot of time and money on appearance.
 They may display arrogance and grandiosity about their appearance or sexual attractiveness but underneath their shiny exterior, they are actually very insecure about it.

-Somatic narcissists have a high need for attention and approval of these characteristics, so they’d be very sensitive to criticism of their bodies and sexuality.
+They have a high need for attention and approval of these characteristics, so they’d be very sensitive to criticism of their bodies and sexuality.
 They could also be very jealous of other attractive people and competitive in regards to physical appearance and fitness.
-A somatic narcissist is someone who prioritises his or her looks above everything else to the point of worrying obsession.
+They are someone who prioritizes his or her looks above everything else to the point of worrying obsession.

-Enough is never enough for a somatic narcissist.
+Enough is never enough for them.
 They’ll never stop trying to maintain or improve their appearance.
 It’s about a deep insecurity around their physical appearance, which is synonymous with general narcissism.

 How are they different from other narcissists?

 Some experts have classified narcissists into three different groups: